Kai Iwi Beach (Mowhanau): Discover the Perfect Family Swimming Spot Near Whanganui

 Are Dogs Allowed on Kai Iwi Beach?

-Yes, dogs are allowed on the beach, but you need to follow dog regulations and beach etiquette.
-Keep your dog leashed, clean up after them, and ensure they don't disturb others enjoying the area.
+Yes, dogs are permitted at Kai Iwi Beach, but owners must adhere to local regulations.
+Keep your dog leashed, clean up after them, and ensure they don’t disturb other beachgoers.

 What Are the Best Times to Visit Kai Iwi Beach?